NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 own data.
 We recommend that you second check your results against another source.

-Guidelines for Selecting Stereo Pairs
+Guidelines for selecting stereo pairs
 -------------------------------------

 When choosing image pairs to process, images that are taken with